-The forum aims to build a coalition to advance marine carbon dioxide removal in Aotearoa New Zealand.
+The forum aims to build a coalition to advance understanding of marine carbon dioxide removal in Aotearoa New Zealand.
 The forum was established to provide independent, science-based information about marine carbon dioxide removal, also known as blue carbon.
 Although our large Exclusive Economy Zone provides a potentially significant opportunity to sequester atmospheric carbon in the ocean, a carefully considered national strategy is required to assess pros and cons and to maximise research, investment and resources such that atmospheric carbon dioxide can be reduced whilst enhancing marine ecosystem resilience.

 Should our ocean be part of the solution to climate change?